-how to soothe a crying baby
+How to soothe a crying baby

-hold on - lots of love needed!
+Lots of love needed!

-it may be that the only thing you can do to help sooth your baby, is hold on to them for hours and hours. if that is your situation, then so be it. put everything else on hold and give them lots of love. remember that soothing is great in the short term but you will probably need to do more to tackle the actual causes.
+It may be that the only thing you can do to help sooth your baby, is hold on to them for hours and hours.
+If that is your situation, then so be it.
+Put everything else on hold and give them lots of love.
+Remember that soothing is great in the short term but you will probably need to do more to tackle the actual causes.

 10 tips to soothe your crying baby